Preeya0225/capstone_project/README.md

 ## Conclusion

 Overall, by looking at historical surveillance data in European countries, we were able to create a time series model predicting Measles outbreaks in Germany.
-This model could be use as an early warning systems

-However, there are many limitations with this model
+This model could be very benificial for early meales outbreaks warning in the future.
+However, there are many limitations with this model, which are listed below in the limitation section.

 ### Limitations

-* Targeted Germany but what about other countries (Difficult to capture seasonality, trends)
-> looking into Italy
-> looking into Austria
-* Accurate data for vaccination rate especially newborns
-* Herd Immunity
-* Outbreaks in certain community
-* Further deep dive if there are additional reasons for outbreaks > Travelers
+#### Targeting Country
+One biggest limitation in our model is the fact that we targeted one specific country, where outbreaks frequently occured over time.
+For instances, this model will not be able to capture outbreaks in other country such as Italy or Romania, where outbreaks don't occur frequently.
+However, these two countries have the highest number of Meales outbreaks in history of Europe.
+Additionally, Austria showed many outbreaks and it is the neighboring country of Germany.
+Since there is open border rule in Europe, where traveling from one country to a neighboring country is quite easy, diseases are easily spread.
+Measles is highly contagious and air-born, therefore it can be conluded that outbreaks in one country puts neighboring countries at more risk of outbreaks.
+We are not able to capture this relation in our model.

+#### Accurate Vaccination Data
+One crucial information we need for our model is the most accurate vaccination records.

+> To achieve herd immunity for measles at least 90-95% of the population need to be vaccinated (More information on resource and herd immunity click [here](https://www.ovg.ox.ac.uk/news/herd-immunity-how-does-it-work))

+For children, and in particular young children and Newborns, are at the highest risk of Measles diseases and need to be protected by herd immunity if they are not vaccinated.
+If the vaccination rate drops below the threshold of herd immunity, many people will be at risk.
+For instances, Newborn babies who are too young to be vaccinated totally depend on herd immunity.
+Having accuracte vaccination records is crucial for our model.
+We only had the overall yearly vaccination rate from the entire country.
+Therefore, we took the yearly rate and converted it into the monthly rate for our model.
+This is one big limitation in our model as vaccination rate yearly might not be as accurate to represent every month.
+Vaccination rate might increase or decrease monthly.

 ## Next Steps